postlight/awesome-cms/README.md

 - [Apostrophe](https://github.com/punkave/apostrophe) [[website](https://github.com/punkave/apostrophe)] - Apostrophe is a content management system.
 This core module provides rich content editing as well as essential services to tie Apostrophe to your Express application.
 - [Camaleon CMS](https://github.com/owen2345/camaleon-cms) [[website](http://camaleon.tuzitio.com/)] - Camaleon CMS is a dynamic and advanced content management system based on Ruby on Rails 4.
 - [Cody](https://github.com/jcoppieters/cody) [[website](http://howest.cody-cms.org)] - Javascript Content Management System running on Node.js.
+- [Directus](https://github.com/directus/directus) [[website](http://getdirectus.com)] - Directus is a headless CMS written in backbone.js that provides a feature-rich environment for rapid development and management of custom database schemas.
 - [Ghost](https://github.com/tryghost/Ghost) [[website](https://ghost.org)] - Ghost is an open source publishing platform which is beautifully designed, easy to use, and free for everyone.
 - [KeystoneJS](https://github.com/keystonejs/keystone) [[website](http://keystonejs.com)] - The open source framework for developing database-driven websites, applications and APIs in Node.js.
 Built on Express and MongoDB.
 - [Netlify CMS](https://github.com/netlify/netlify-cms) - A CMS for Static Site Generators.